jamesnavinhill/music_prompt_generator/improvement_plan.md

 #### Objectives:
 - Allow users to toggle multiple specific styles on/off in the table view
-- Create a concentrated view showing only selected styles
 - Enable manual fusion by selecting elements from different visible styles

-#### Implementation Details:
-- Add style toggle checkboxes for each available style
-- Include "Select All" and "Deselect All" buttons
-- Implement show/hide functionality for table rows based on selection
-- Preserve current tab system while adding this as an additional filtering option
-- Save user's style visibility preferences

 #### Benefits:
 - Reduces visual clutter by showing only styles of interest